IBM-Cloud/vpc-flowlogs/README.md

    ./020-create-functions.sh
    ```

 1. Create a VPC with two instances in the vpc.
 The vsi1 is public.
 The vsi2 is private and only accesible from vsi1.
-For a full explination see TODO BLOG POST inside IBM cloud see https://ibm.ent.box.com/notes/532826463321  Create the flow log collector.
+For a full explanation see the [blog post](https://www.ibm.com/cloud/blog/use-ibm-log-analysis-with-logdna-to-analyze-vpc-network-traffic-from-ibm-cloud-flow-logs-for-vpc).

    ```sh
    ./030-create-vpc.sh